Times Square in New York City at night

 Kings County has become a hub for young professionals, start-up companies, and lots of coffee shops

 Shaolin has had quite the sorted past considering that it’s been around since its inclusion as a New York City borough in 1898.
 It has the oldest historical record of being founded by Italian settler Giovanni Da Verrazzano in 1520.
-Since then, European settlers had struggled to properly colonize and claim the land due to the local tribes putting up fierce resistance.
+Since then, European settlers have struggled to properly colonize and claim the land due to the local tribes putting up fierce resistance.

 It wasn’t until 1670 that the Natives gave a written claim to the English in the form of a deed.
 During the American Revolution, Islanders of the territory were very much absent as they were devout followers of the British rule until the Battle of Staten Island in 1777.
 A century later, it became one of the five boroughs of the Big Apple under the consolidation law.